ScorpionesLabs/MSSqlPwner/README.md

 ## Installation
-Getting started with toboggan is as smooth.
+Getting started with mssqlpwner is as smooth.
 You can do this by pulling directly from the repository:
 ```shell
 pip install 'mssqlpwner@git+https://github.com/ScorpionesLabs/MSSqlPwner.git'
 ```